MichaelELeonard/CryptoClustering/README.md

 ## Crypto Clustering with K-MEANS

-To start the analysis, the data needed to be scaled to ensure that the data was consistent throughout the data set.
-This task was accomplished by using StandardScaler which is available in the scikit-learn library.
+To start the analysis, the data needed to be scaled to ensure consistency throughout the data set.
+This was accomplished by using StandardScaler which is available in the scikit-learn library.
 An example of the scaled data can be seen below.

 <br>
 <img src="Readme Pics/Pic 3.png" width="1000" height="200">

 Next, the best value for K needed to be calculated.
-This was accomplished setting up a list of incrementing numbers and setting an empty list to hold the inertia values.
-A for loop was then set up to process through the cluster options, fit the model to the scaled data, and append the inertia values to the inertia list.
-This data was then entered into a data frame and plotted into an elbow curve to identify the best value for K which was identified as being four.
+This was accomplished setting up a list of incrementing numbers and creating an empty list to hold the inertia values.
+A for-loop was set up to process through the cluster options, fit scaled model to the scaled data, and store the inertia values.
+The data was entered into a data frame and plotted to an elbow curve to identify the best value for K.  the results identified the optimal value to K to be four.
 <br>
 <img src="Readme Pics/Pic 4.png" width="700" height="300">

 The model was set up using the optimal four clusters, fit to the original scaled data, and was run to predict the crypto clusters.
-Finally, the predicted cluster was added to a copy of the original scaled data frame.
-A scatter plot was used to view the results.
-The results showed a reasonable correlation between clusters 0, 1, and 2, with cluster 3 appearing more volatile with a negative five percent change over a 24-hour period and a zero percent change over the 7-day percentage, placing it far the left of the other clusters.
+Finally, the predicted clusters were added to the data frame and a scatter plot was used to view the results.
+The results showed a reasonable correlation between clusters 0, 1, and 2, with cluster 3 located far the left of the main cluster.
 <br>
 <img src="Readme Pics/Pic 5.png" width="1000" height="200">
 <img src="Readme Pics/Pic 6.png" width="700" height="300">